[ inside ]

 Finally, he uncrosses his arms, grins at Missy and says, “Well, I guess I picked the right spot to pull over and watch the launch.”

-EXHILARATING — Melissa, Krissy, and Spencer excited after the successful launch and photo shoot, Spencer looking at his “Florida” scene, now with Columbia’s distinct after cloud hanging in the sky behind the rickety dock where Melissa had posed minutes before.
+EXHILARATING — Melissa, Krissy, and Spencer were visibly excited after the successful launch and (photo) shoot.
+Spencer looking back admiringly at his “Florida” scene, now calm, with Columbia’s distinct after cloud hanging quietly in the sky, above the rickety dock where Melissa had posed minutes before.